kuberlab/docs/docs/Projects/Working With Projects.md

 ![](/img/project/cluster-storage.png)

-# <a name="s3-data-source"></a>S3 Bucket
+## S3 Bucket Storage
-Storage that allows to work with S3 bucket data.
-To connect S3 source type you need specify following fields:
+This is storage that allows working with S3 bucket data.
+To connect a S3 source type you need to specify the following fields:

-* Server - address of your S3 server.
+* Server: The address of your S3 server.
 Leave it empty for Amazon S3.
-* Bucket - bucket name.
+* Bucket: The bucket name.
-* Account - Secret that holds user private credentials that will be used for S3 connection.
+* Account: Secret that holds the user's private credentials that will be used for the S3 connection.
 See [service account management](/Settings/User.md#service-accounts)

 ![](/img/project/s3-storage.png)